 As a first step in the process of investigating transcriptional control in the CNS, we have employed a variety of techniques, including yeast hybrid assays, chromatin immunoprecipitation, and transfection into primary neuronal cultures, to identify key regulatory elements and transcription factors that specifically enhance or repress expression of GABAA and NMDA receptor subunits.

 Adeno-associated vectors (AAV) engineered with subunit specific promoters, in vivo to test several models for the etiology of temporal lobe epilepsy.
 Viral vectors are also being used to elucidate on the role of adult neurogenesis in hippocampal neural network activity.

 The GABAA Receptor

 GABAA receptors are primarily responsible for fast inhibitory synaptic transmission in the brain.
-Drugs that enhance GABA mediated neurotransmission are widely used clinically as anticonvulsants, antianxiety agents, and sedatives.
+Drugs that enhance GABA mediated neurotransmission are widely used clinically as anticonvulsants, antianxiety agents, and sedatives (see Farb and Ratner 2015).
 A diverse set of nineteen genes coding for GABAA receptor subunits constitutes a gene family that displays an unusual degree of differential developmental and cell-specific expression.
 Combinatorial assembly of GABAA receptor subunits into multiple receptors subtypes offers the potential for development of therapeutic agents acting upon GABAA receptors with improved selectivity.
+Negative allosteric modulators of GABAA receptors containing the alpha 5 subunit are currently under investigation for cognitive enhancing effects (see Stewart et al., 2014)

 The GABAB Receptor